ceresnik/CodingArena/README.md

 > Be careful!
 Battlefield boundaries are deadly!

 ### Game Rules
-1. Don't use reflection.
-2. Don't try to beat the game, beat enemies instead.
+1. Don't try to beat the game, beat enemies instead.

 ### How to create turn actions in your BotAI implementation